AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 `Cohort` analysis in action!
 Here, you can see revenue growing over time on a cumulative and per-user basis.

 This section walks you through creating your own `cohort` analysis.
-For examples (and animated GIFs demonstrating the process), look at the [Examples section](#examples) of this article.
+For examples (and animated GIFs demonstrating the process), look at the [Examples section](#examples) of this topic.

 1. Click **[!UICONTROL Report Builder]** on the left tab or **[!UICONTROL Add Report** > **Create Report]** in any dashboard.